rouyng/cs-fetch/README.md

 - complete GUI version, currently in progress
 - windows/linux/mac packaging
 - support fetching from FCC and QRZ databases
+- offline mode, lookup of location based on callsign prefix

 ## License
 This project is released under the terms of the GNU GPL v3.0.
 See LICENSE file for details.